Excellent question! So here are some quick thoughts:]

 Okay.
 That was difficult to have to say all that.
 So let me try to end on a high note.

-Most of the time this problem is simply that you both don’t understand how each other works.
+Most of the time this problem is simply that you both don’t understand how each other works–and it hard to reach orgasm, after all.
 That’s easily fixable!
 Just think of this as a fun research project you’re going to do together–figuring out how to make her feel great, which makes sex so much more intense for both of you!
-So check out 31 Days to Great Sex or the Deck of Dares, or just watch that hilarious video and talk about it.
+So check out 31 Days to Great Sex or the Sexy Dares, or just watch that hilarious video and talk about it.
 Then go have fun–and, as Amanda Gore says, don’t touch those bits too fast!